What Style Of Ming Dynasty Clothing Can Be As Men Costume? Dazzling Chinese Clothing In Ming Dynasty

 What Is The Name Of Traditional Chinese Male Clothing?

 The name of traditional Chinese male clothing is the Changsha.
 The Changsha has been worn by all classes, except for slaves and servants, since ancient China.
 It was first introduced to Japan in the 18th century as a garment that represented wealth and power.
-Its form varies from dynasty to dynasty but remained unchanged until today.
+Its form varies from dynasty to dynasty but remains unchanged until today.

 How Was The Ming Dynasty’s Approach To Clothing?

 The Ming Dynasty’s approach to clothing was that men could wear whatever they wanted, as long as it served a practical purpose.
-Women were not allowed to work outside their home and so had more restrictive styles of clothes while the items for men ranged from military uniforms to traditional robes.
+Women were not allowed to work outside their homes and so had more restrictive styles of clothes while the items for men ranged from military uniforms to traditional robes.
 The only class where there seemed to be some restrictions on how you dressed was upper-class women; which is what influenced Confucian scholars’ attitudes towards gender roles in society during this time period.

 The term “Ming dynasty” refers broadly here just because it would have been too much detail to go into about every era and when different types of clothing began being worn by various groups including slaves or servants (although I could do an article specifically on these different clothing styles).